 The etherFAX Secure Exchange Network (SEN) leverages military-grade encryption and hybrid cloud technology to provide 100% secure communications. etherFAX SEN is Health Insurance Portability and Accountability Act (HIPAA) compliant, Payment Card Industry Data Security Standard (PCI DSS) compliant, SOC 2 compliant, and HITRUST certified.
 All SEN transactions remain strongly secured between the remote client site and the etherFAX network and Black and White lists place further restrictions on the flow of information.

-We also bring end-to-end encryption to etherFAX subscribers through our APIs.
+We also bring end-to-end encryption to etherFAX subscribers through our APIs, which can help you avoid a data breach.
 To guarantee that information is encrypted from the moment it leaves the sending device or application until it is accepted and validated by the receiving party, etherFAX SENx utilizes well-defined, end-to-end encryption methods such as those defined in the Elliptic Curve Integrated Encryption Scheme (ECIES).
 Even if a third-party were able to eavesdrop on the network communication, the information itself would be indecipherable.

 Interested in extending your existing fax infrastructure to the etherFAX network?
 Let’s chat!